Tom Wrigglesworth: Stand-up comedy

 Wrigglesworth began performing stand up comedy in 2003, when he won the So You Think You're Funny award.
 In 2006, he quit his day job and became a full-time comedian on the UK comedy circuit.

 His debut Edinburgh show in 2008 was titled I'm Struggling To See How That's Helping.
 But it was in 2009 that his second hour-long show, An Open Return letter to Richard Branson, bought him critical acclaim.
 The show was based on a true story, beginning with Wrigglesworth narrating a letter to Sir Richard Branson.
 It goes on to describe a hung-over Wrigglesworth boarding a Virgin train at Manchester, and witnessing a ticket inspector forcing an OAP called Lena Ainscow to purchase a new full-price train ticket.
 Wrigglesworth then conducted a whipround to help Lena, much to the annoyance of the ticket inspector, who arranged for the police to meet the train at Euston, after stating Wrigglesworth would be charged with begging.
 Thanks to several other passengers becoming embroiled in the story, a furore ensued and he and Lena were released from police questioning.
 The show ends with the conclusion of the letter to Richard Branson, the point of which was to ask Branson for help in making train fares fairer.

 After the Edinburgh run, the show toured around the UK, New Zealand, and the Montreal Comedy Festival, before a half-hour version was aired on BBC Radio 4 in 2010.

 His third Edinburgh show in 2010—called Tom Wrigglesworth's Nightmare Dream Wedding—then toured the UK, before Wrigglesworth took a two-year hiatus from performing at the festival.
 In 2013, he returned with a new show called Utterly at Odds with the Universe, which is expected to tour the UK and further afield in 2014.
 This show tracks the relationship he had with his grandfather, centring on audio cassette interviews made in the mid 80s, when Wrigglesworth was a small child.

 In 2014, Wrigglesworth performed in Green Bay, Wisconsin after his strong resemblance to Green Bay Packers quarterback Aaron Rodgers caught attention in the media.
-He eventually got to meet Rodgers at Lambeau Field, in addition to receiving the key to the city, as well as a custom Packers jersey, sporting his name and Rodgers' number 12.
+He eventually got to meet Rodgers at Lambeau Field, in addition to receiving the key to the city, as well as a custom Packers jersey, sporting his name and Rodgers's number 12.